 No-one has a 100% success rate working in fragile states.
 In fact quite the opposite — it’s an all-too-familiar feeling when our best efforts get over-taken by events on the ground.
 The grass gets crushed when the elephants fight, as the old saying has it.

 Oftentimes, it feels like political principals are actively resisting making a decision.
 Delays fritter away precious opportunities, while compromises lead to strategic plans a mile wide and an inch deep.
-Meanwhile critical weaknesses go unremedied until it’s too late, because no-one wants to face up to
+Meanwhile critical weaknesses go unremedied until it’s too late, because no-one wants to face up to the trade-offs.

 July’s round table for the London Conflict / Fragility group focused on a question that has come up again and again in previous sessions.
 If we’re really committed to “demand-driven” approaches, then we’ve got to be committed to empirical investigation of what works.